Go for Broke! (1951 film): Plot

 Arriving in Italy, the unit is joined by the 100th Battalion, a Nisei unit formed in Hawaii before the 442nd.
 The troops of the 100th are seasoned veterans and the new arrivals look to them for advice.
 On the march to the front lines, Grayson gets left behind when fraternizing with a signorina, but he is not found by the colonel because his platoon has covered for him during an inspection of their positions.

 By the actions by the 442nd in Italy and France, Grayson finds reason to replace his bigotry with respect toward them.
 His transfer to the 36th, as a liaison—over his objections—comes through when the 442nd is attached to the 36th.
 As he has misjudged the Nisei, they have misjudged him.
-The Nisei learn that he has defended them against bigotry, even getting into a fistfight with an old friend from the 36th had insulted them.
+The Nisei learn that he has defended them against bigotry, even getting into a fistfight with an old friend from the 36th that had insulted them.

 The 36th is surrounded by the German army and the "Buddha-heads'" rescue "them".
 On their return home, they are the awarded the distinction of the eighth Presidential Unit Citation.